Do I need an appointment to visit Special Collections and Archives?

 Will Special Collections and Archives do research for me?

 Special Collections and Archives provides basic reference service via email, telephone, and mail, in addition to assistance to patrons in the reading room.
 We encourage researchers to use our finding aids, catalogs, and digital images online to help focus the research request.
 Please refer to our research guidelines and fees on the Researchers page.
 Here you will also find a Research Request Form.
-If you are in need of extensive research assistance, the Montgomery County Chapter, Ohio Genealogical Society, maintains a list of researchers for hire.

 What exhibits do you have on display?